Nurses, like doctors, are usually good in fiction. After all, a person who works to save lives can't possibly be evil, right?

 - During Jason Aaron's run in Ghost Rider, Ghost Rider fights an army of these at some point.

-- In the Fullmetal Alchemist AU fanfiction Asylum, Lust is a nurse.
-Rather predictably, she's also this.
+- In the Fullmetal Alchemist (2003) fanfiction Asylum, Lust is a nurse.
+Predictably, she's also this.
 "I wouldn't be so foolish as to pin me with the stereotypes of my profession, if I were you...
 I don't feel compassion, and especially not for the condemned."

 - Annie Wilkes in Misery, who has the bonus of being a Yandere Loony Fan.